dimianni/coding-task-checkout-2/README.md

 In the [webhook receiver URL](https://webhook.site/3a4a21e3-02b0-48fd-83bf-3ef66e506a44), we see a new POST request for "payment_declined".

 Unfortunately, [API Response Codes](https://www.checkout.com/docs/developer-resources/codes/api-response-codes) documentation can't help solving the error for code "20046".

+## Payment Components

+In the "Alternative" payment method tab, I am outputting Payment Components.
+Having followed the [Payment Components integration guide](https://www.checkout.com/docs/payments/accept-payments/accept-a-payment-on-your-website-with-payment-components/get-started-with-payment-components), I was able to succesfully mount the component.
+However, I got blocked by the fact that all of the fileds are blocked except for the Cardholder name field.
+Unfortunately, I wasn't able to find a solution to this problem, since it is being loaded like this, with just the cardholder name being an <input>.

 ## Libraries Used